-But ties to France were deep, especially among “Jeffersonians” (the title of those who followed the political ideals put forth by Thomas Jefferson — limited government, an agricultural economy, and close relations with France, among other things).
+But relations between the United States and France were deep, especially among “Jeffersonians” (the title of those who followed the political ideals put forth by Thomas Jefferson — limited government, an agricultural economy, and close relations with France, among other things).

-Yet at the end of the 18th century, France apparently didn’t see things that way, and the once healthy relationship between the two quickly became toxic.
+Yet at the end of the 18th century, French government apparently didn’t see things that way, and the once healthy relationship between the two quickly became toxic.

 The Beginning of the End

-It all started in 1797, when French naval ships began attacking American merchant vessels on the open seas.
+It all started in 1797, when French ships began attacking American merchant ships on the open seas.
 John Adams, who had recently been elected president (and who was also the first person not named “George Washington” to hold office), could not tolerate this.

 But he also didn’t want war, much to the chagrin of his Federalist pals.
-So, he agreed to send a special diplomatic delegation to Paris to meet the French foreign minister, the Marquis de Talleyrand, negotiate an end to this problem and, hopefully, avoid war between the two nations.
+So, he agreed to send a special diplomatic delegation to Paris to meet the French foreign minister Charles-Marquis de Talleyrand, negotiate an end to this problem and, hopefully, avoid war between the two nations.

 But Talleyrand did not make these requests himself.
-Instead, he sent some of his minions to do his bidding, specifically Jean-Conrad Hottinguer (X), Pierre Bellamy (Y), and Lucien Hauteval (Z).
+Instead, he sent three French diplomats to do his bidding, specifically Jean-Conrad Hottinguer (X), Pierre Bellamy (Y), and Lucien Hauteval (Z).

 Why Is it Called the XYZ affair?